-First Author, Year Did the review focus on studies of persons with a confirmed diagnosis of OSA randomized to an eligible treatment vs. control (PAP vs. control or sham PAP, and/or MADs vs. no treatment or inactive MAD) and report on change in AHI or blood pressure outcomes? for RCTs vs. other designs? pressure outcomes?
+First author, Year Did the review focus on studies of persons with a confirmed diagnosis of OSA randomized to an eligible treatment vs. control (PAP vs. control or sham PAP, and/or MADs vs. no treatment or inactive MAD) and report on change in AHI or blood pressure outcomes? limit to RCTs or report pooled results separately for RCTs vs. other designs? pressure outcomes?
 Did the review limit to studies conducted in countries categorized as "Very High" on the UN Human Development Index (HDI) or report subgroup analyses by country setting?
 Are there other factors related to the eligibility criteria of the review that differ from our own criteria for treatment studies?
 What was the date of the last database search used to identify relevant studies?
 Relevant?
-Bartolucci, 2021 285 of 50 included studies, approximately 12 compared MAD vs. inactive control. on comparator.
-Yes: However, not clear what proportion of pooled studies compared MAD with inactive control.
-No limit on country setting was described; results did not comment on country setting.
+Bartolucci, 2021 283 MADs vs. any comparator; on comparator.
+Yes: However, not clear what proportion of pooled studies compared MAD with inactive control. setting was described; results did not comment on country setting.
 Focus was on effectiveness of different customized MAD designs in reducing AHI vs. any control; no pooled subgroups based on comparators.
 Of the included studies, most compared MAD with another active therapy.
-No de Vries, 2018 126 Yes Yes Yes: 11 NR No December 31, 2016 Yes Green, 2021 286 methods are not clear about comparators. separately for Yes (10 RCTs comparing PAP vs. control pooled for BP outcomes) No limit on country setting was described; results did not comment on country setting Yes: Main focus was on change in levels of catecholamines.
-Included RCTs reporting on BP had to also report on catecholamine levels.
-No Ilea, 2019 287 study designs, not just Table 1 for RCTs only, no meta- No NR Yes: Variety of study designs and comparisons not clearly described.
-2018 No Labarca, 2021 127 Yes Yes: 6-8 studies included pooled BP outcomes (varies by BP measurement).
-No limit on country setting was described; results did not comment on country setting.
-Review was focused on studies that evaluated benefit of PAP vs. control for populations with resistant hypertension.
-March 2020 Yes Patil, 2019 128 Yes Yes Yes: 11 for AHI, 26 for BP No February 2018 Yes
+February 2020 No de Vries, 2018 123 Green, 2021 284 Yes Review included RCTs; Yes Results for BP Yes: 11 Yes (10 RCTs NR No limit on country December 31, 2016 May 2020 Yes No methods are not clear about comparators. were pooled separately for comparing PAP vs. control pooled for BP outcomes). setting was described; results did not comment change in levels of catecholamines.
+Included RCTs reporting on BP had to also report on catecholamine levels. llea, 2019 285 study designs, not just Table 1 for RCTs only, no meta- No NR Yes: Variety of study designs and comparisons not clearly described.
+2018 No Labarca, 2021 124 Yes Yes Yes: 6-8 studies included pooled BP outcomes (varies by BP measurement). setting was described; results Review was focused on studies that evaluated benefit of PAP vs. control for populations with resistant hypertension.
+March 2020 Yes Patil, 2019 125 Yes Yes Yes: 11 for AHI, 26 for BP February 2018 Yes